anoochit/markdown_blog/README.md

 # Markdown Web Site

+Config your site in `lib/const.dart`.

-Markdown Web Site, create a markdown file in `assets/contents` directory, use timestamp as filename eg; 202403140600.md
+Create a markdown file in `assets/contents` directory, use timestamp as filename eg; 202403140600.md

 Generate site data using command